genicos/ahmm_mls/README.md

 ahmm_mls usage:

 	required:
 		-i [string]		input file
-                -s [string]             sample id and ploidy file -m [string]             model file
+		-s [string]		sample id and ploidy file
+		-m [string]		model file
 	optional:
 		--help			print this help statement
 		-g			samples are specified with genotypes rather than read counts -c [int]		number of cores used
-                -vc                     verbose stderr output
-                -vo                     verbose stdout output
+		-f			output relative fitnesses rather than selection coefficients -vo			verbose stderr output
 		-R [float]		specify morgan distance from selected site after which they are ignored -t1 [float]		threshold of lnL ratio range in simplex for first stage of optimization -t2 [float]		threshold of lnL ratio range in simplex for second stage of optimization -k [int]		number of skipped regions between adjacent sampled sites for each one calculated.

 #### Input File and Sample File Format